HarrisNeuralCircuitsLab/Dual-Enkephalinase-Inhibitor-Stress-Effect/README.md

 ## Description

-This repository contains the code and analysis notebooks for the project investigating the effects of a dual enkephalinase inhibitor on stress-induced behavioral and neural deficits in animal models.
+This repository contains the code and analysis notebooks for the project investigating the effects of a dual enkephalinase inhibitor on stress-induced behavioral and neural deficits in mice.
 The analysis focuses on licking behavior as a proxy for motivational and reward-seeking behavior, as well as fiber photometry data for neural activity.

 ## Repository Structure